 Printed books on the same subject are given the same shelfmark number, which is located on the spine of each book.
 The shelfmark or classmark number consists of numbers and letters for example T. Connolly’s Database systems: a practical approach to design, implementation and management has the shelfmark 005.74/CON.
 The ‘CON’ stands for Connolly.
 Books with several editions should be located together.

 Most of the computer science books are located on level 2.

 Level 2 - stocks books between shelfmarks 001-499 and 700-999.

 Level 1 - stocks books with shelfmarks between 500-699.

-Finding Journals & Journal Articles
+Finding Journals & Journal Articles from Databases

 Academic journals are simply academic magazines which are sometimes referred to as periodicals or serials.
 Journals are written by and for experts in their chosen field.
 Journal articles help scholars and researchers to share their research with the academic community and are published on a regular basis, for example monthly or quarterly.
 Only articles which have been reviewed by other experts or peers (peer reviewed) make it into academic journals, unlike articles published in popular magazines or newspapers.
 The library also stocks trade magazines, which include exhibition reviews, news and job opportunities.